dfieschko/RP1210/README.md

 **Note from the author:** I no longer work with RP1210 regularly (or at all) and have no need to work with and no access to RP1210 adapters.
 As such, I'm not actively updating this package anymore.
 Contributions and bug reports are still welcome.

+**This module is considered 'complete', mostly by dint of me not updating it anymore.**

 Some documentation and examples are available in [this repo's wiki](https://github.com/dfieschko/RP1210/wiki) and the Examples folder.

 This module was written and tested with Python 3.9 and 3.10, 32-bit.
 Older (and newer) Python versions have not been tested and may not be supported.